ddigiorg/pattern-sequence-predictor/README.md

 # Divination Machine

 Divination Machine (DM) is a Machine Intelligence architecture based on intelligence principles of the mammalian neocortex and is inspired by research from Numenta's Hierarchical Temporal Memory (HTM) and Ogma's Feynman Machine (FM).
-Although its name implies the invocation of the supernatural, DM's functionality is obviously mundane.
+Although DM's name implies the invocation of the supernatural, its functionality is obviously earthly.
 Divination Machine:

 - Observes spatial-temporal sensory-motor input
 - At each moment in time, encodes inputs into sparsly distributed neuron activations
-- Learns spatial and temporal encodings and stores them in memory
+- Learns neuron activation patterns and sequences of patterns
 - Predicts a possible future output based on memories

-For now DM can **observe** any time-series input sensory and/or motor data, **learn** patterns and sequences of patterns, and **predict** future patterns and sequences of patterns.
-The ultimate goal of DM is to make motor **decisions** based on predictions learned from sensory input.
 The DM architecture is still in its infancy and has lots of room for improvements and optimizations like the ones listed in this paper, but the underlying theory is simple and powerful.
+Please see the readme in the "demos" directory for examples of DM in action.

 ## Philosophy and Theory